Incarcerated writer Christopher Zoukis

 “It’s quite an honor for my book to receive the Montaigne Medal – given that it was named after Michel De Montaigne, who was passionate about education and the way it was taught.
 He believed in individualized learning so that everyone could benefit.
 That’s exactly what I hope to convey in my book,” says Zoukis.

 “Incarcerated author Zoukis gives excellent examples to demonstrate that the US would benefit from higher education for inmates by preparing them for life after prison.
 The author cites statistics showing prisoners with higher education have a much lower recidivism rate, reducing prison overcrowding and saving society billions.
 The book ends with important appendices on the FBP’s position, on becoming pen pals with prisoners, funding, free book, & more.
 A strongly suggested purchase.
 Highly recommended.
 All public & academic levels/libraries.” – M. G. Meacham of Valdosta State University

 Zoukis is a prison rights advocate who won the 2011 PEN American Center Prison Writing Award for two works, and is a member of the American Bar Association, National Writers Union and the American Civil Liberties Union.
 He contributes to the Huffington Post, Prison Legal News, and Blog Critics.
-For more information, visit www.christopherzoukis.com.
+For more information, visit his blog at www.christopherzoukis.com.

 Published May 13, 2015 | Last Updated Oct 24, 2021 at 9:49 am